Councils and Committees

 working with the Worship and Arts Council in planning services through

-A five-member elected Nominating Committee meets during the year to
+A six-member elected Nominating Committee meets during the year to

 identify and recruit nominees to present at the next annual meeting, as